Exploration and Production

 Major Development at Chuandongbei

 Chevron operates the 487,000-acre (1,969 sq km) Chuandongbei natural gas area in the onshore Sichuan Basin.
 We have a 49 percent interest in the project.
 At an estimated cost of $6.4 billion, Chuandongbei is one of the larger capital projects Chevron is developing in 2013.
-Plans call for two sour-gas processing plants with a combined capacity of 740 million cubic feet per day connected to five natural gas fields.
+Plans call for two sour-gas processing plants with a maximum production of 558 million cubic feet per day connected to five natural gas fields.
 Sour gas is natural gas containing hydrogen sulfide.
 It typically is processed into gas that meets customer specifications, natural gas liquids and elemental sulfur.
 Elemental sulfur can be used in fertilizer and other products.

 We plan on starting an exploration well at Chuandongbei in the third quarter of 2013.